Skip to content

 Monika said:

-“Money keywords belong to the category in the table where you have to position your product as a solution to the customer’s problem.”
+“Money keywords belong to the category where you have to position your product as a solution to the customer’s problem.”

 “This means you need to understand the product really well to provide the right information.
-So that we can help them realise that this is the solution they’ve been looking for.”
+We have to help them realise that our solution is the one they need.”

-We used the information we learned about our product and our competitors’ products to create and update our competitor pages.
-Including listicle content that mentions our competitors, such as this page on ZoomInfo alternatives.
+We created and updated our competitor pages using information about our product and our competitors’ products.
+This included listicle blog posts that mentioned our competitors, such as this page on ZoomInfo alternatives.

 We also capitalised on traffic searching for our competitors.
-For example, when a prospective buyer searches Lusha or Zoominfo as a solution to their data needs, we can piggyback off those search terms.
+For example, when a prospective buyer searches for Lusha or ZoomInfo as a solution for their data needs, we can piggyback off those search terms.

-Here’s a page we published based on the Lusha vs ZoomInfo or ZoomInfo pricing keyword.
-It’s a page that compares our competitors’ features, pricing, data and more.
-But ultimately positioning Cognism as the solution they could consider.
+Check out these pages we published targeting the Lusha vs ZoomInfo and ZoomInfo pricing keywords.
+These pages compare our competitors’ features, pricing, data and more, while positioning Cognism as the solution they should consider.

 This technique is known as ‘crash the party’ SEO.